TC Robati

-Teui "TC" Robati (born 14 November 2001) is a New Zealand professional rugby league footballer who last played as a er for the Brisbane Broncos in the NRL.
+Teui "TC" Robati (born 14 November 2001) is a New Zealand professional rugby league footballer who last played as a er for the Brisbane Broncos in the National Rugby League (NRL).

 Background

 Born in Porirua, New Zealand, Robati is of Cook Islands and Māori descent.

 He played his junior rugby league for the Porirua Vikings before being signed by the Brisbane Broncos.
 In Australia, he attended Mabel Park State High School and Marsden State High School, where he represented the Queensland Schoolboys.